 Students considering entering the doctoral program directly must have completed any previous graduate study with at least a 3.5 grade point average and have clearly demonstrated a capacity for independent work.
 If a master's thesis or other comprehensive work was written at another institution, a copy must be provided to the advisor soon after the student enrolls at Delaware.

 Admission to the graduate program in civil engineering at the University of Delaware is selective and competitive based on the number of well qualified applicants and the limits of available faculty and facilities.
 Those who meet these minimum academic requirements are not guaranteed admission.

 You may apply for admission using the University of Delaware's on-line graduate application.
-When writing your personal statement of objectives and interests, please indicate clearly which civil engineering concentration(s) you are most interested in pursuing: coastal, environmental/water resources, geotechnical, structural, or transportation.
+When writing your personal statement of objectives and interests, please indicate clearly which civil engineering concentration(s) you are most interested in pursuing: civil infrastructure systems, coastal, environmental/water resources, geotechnical, structural, or transportation.

 Detailed instructions to guide you through the application process are available at the Office of Graduate Studies web site.
 Applicants from outside the U.S. should be sure to review the special instructions for foreign students.

 The CEE Department adheres to the general University of Delaware deadlines for admission:

 - February 1 for Fall semester, consideration for assistantships/fellowships